-Parker Liu Office Hours/Zoom: TBD Email: pengyuliu@email.arizona.edu Eunmo Kang Office Hours/Zoom: TBD Email: eunmo1031@email.arizona.edu

-Administrator: Victoria Picazzo Bautista Rm 642. vbautist@optics.arizona.edu
+Parker Liu Office Hours/Zoom: TBD Email: pengyuliu@email.arizona.edu Administrator: Victoria Picazzo Bautista Rm 642. vbautist@optics.arizona.edu

 Course objectives:

 This course will provide students with a fundamental understanding of 3rd order aberrations as applied to lens design.
 Emphasis will be on practical understanding of the optical design procedure and the use of an optical design program (CodeV, Synopsys) to correct for the 3rd order aberrations.